anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 ESS Site-specific EPICS module : ecmcPlugin_Advanced

 Example illustrating a plugin for use with ecmc.
-Shows use of callbacks and implementation, custom ecmc plc-functions and how to access the ecmcAsynPort object.
+Shows use of callbacks and implementation, custom ecmc plc-functions, plc-constants and how to access the ecmcAsynPort object to add a plugin specific asyn parameter that is updating cyclicly.

 # Interface
 The interface is defined in the structure ecmcPluginData in ecmcPluginDefs.h: